 Once the simple sugar molecules cross the intestinal cell membranes and enter the blood, they are transported to the liver via the hepatic portal system.
 This system is a network of blood vessels that collects the absorbed nutrients from the small and large intestines and delivers them to the liver (see Figure 2.7).
 No special carrier proteins are required when the sugars reach the bloodstream because they are soluble in water (i.e., blood plasma).
-Once the bloodborne simple sugars reach the cells of the liver, those that are not in the form of glucose (e.g., fructose, galactose) are converted to glucose.
+Once the bloodborne simple sugars reach the cells of the liver, those that are not in the form of glucose (e.g., fructose, galactose) are conglycogen The storage form of carbohydrates in animal cells.
+Glycogen consists of intricately branched chains of linked glucose molecules. verted to glucose.
 The glucose can then be stored as glycogen in the liver cells or released into the bloodstream.